tapwork/SolarDB/README.md

 * Manuel & Christian have a solar panel installation on their roof in 2018
 * We have the same inverter model which has a simple iOS app.
 This app just shows the electric production

+## Motivation
+* Use and produce green energy
+* Charge your car with low costs!
+* To be independent from big energy corporations (i.e. RWE)
+* Less coal!
+More Solar powered energy.
+* Reduce the carbon footprint!

 ## Background